-Starting your own business is one of the most fulfilling and exciting things you can do in life, but naturally it can also be risky.
-A whole series of crucial decisions will need to be made in the start-up phase, which could affect the prospects of success.
-We can provide expert, targeted advice and help you avoid the common pitfalls.
-You'll need to consider such things as: the type of business and its attributes; your target market and competition; profit potential and how you will extract those profits; the rate of business growth; and the impact on your personal life.
-You should also think about how you plan to exit the business when the time comes.
+Starting your own business is one of the most fulfilling things you can do in life, but it usually also carries a degree of risk.
+During the start-up phase you will need to make all kinds of decisions that could be critical to the long-term success of the enterprise.
+You'll need to consider such things as: the type of business and its attributes; your target market and competition; profit potential and how you will extract those profits; the rate of business growth; and the impact of running the business on your personal life.
+At some point, you'll also need to consider how you will exit the business when the time comes, and realise its value.
+We can provide expert, tailored advice and help you avoid the common mistakes.